Kyriosity/read-write/README+/software/README+/dev-docu.md

 </details>

 One other distinct and legitimate niche is [comment-driven development](en.wikipedia.org/wiki/Comment_programming)<sup>🔗</sup>.
+Further options can be worth deliberation as:

-Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).
+* Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).\
-The automation of this idea may stumble on implementation and maintenance expenses but it's worth deliberation.
+<sub>The automation of this idea may stumble on implementation and maintenance expenses.</sub>

 <p dir="rtl">. . .<br/>but think in 3D diagrams</p>